krivenko/pycommute/docs/expression_ref.rst

 .. note::

-  :py:class:`Indices` objects are not the same thing as Python tuples, because they follow a different ordering rule.
-Unlike with the Python tuples, two index sequences ``I1`` and ``I2`` always compare as ``I1 < I2`` if ``len(I1) < len(I2)``.
+  :py:class:`Indices` objects are not the same thing as Python tuples because they follow a different ordering rule.
+Unlike the Python tuples, two index sequences ``I1`` and ``I2`` always compare as ``I1 < I2`` if ``len(I1) < len(I2)``.